spxctr00m/Metis-Cipher-Session-Q1-2025/week-1-projects/ebube-anyanwu/task.md

  2. Blockchain is being used by a company know as [Guts](https://guts.tickets/) to issue honest tickets that put an end to disgraceful secondary market prices and ticket fraud.
  3. [Spotify](https://techcrunch.com/2017/04/26/spotify-acquires-blockchain-startup-mediachain-to-solve-musics-attribution-problem/) acquired blockchain startup Mediachain to solve music’s attribution problem via a decentralized database to better connect artists and licensing agreements with the tracks on Spotify’s service.

 **Supply Chain**

  4. [IBM Blockchain](https://www.ibm.com/blockchain-supply-chain): Blockchain for supply chains allows transparency with a shared record of ownership and location of parts and products in real time allowing businesses keep track of the status and condition of every product on their supply chain.
- 5. [Provenance](https://www.provenance.org/news-insights/blockchain-the-solution-for-transparency-in-product-supply-chains) uses blockchain to provide chain-of-custody and certification of supply chains allowing consumers to be sure that the sourcing of materials and production of the products they consume adhere to their individual values.
+ 5. [Provenance](https://www.provenance.org/news-insights/blockchain-the-solution-for-transparency-in-product-supply-chains) uses blockchain to provide chain-of-custody and certification of supply chains allowing consumers to be sure that the sourcing of materials and production of the products they consume adhere to their individual values
  6. [OriginTrail](https://origintrail.io/) - platform that lets consumers know where their purchases came from and how they were produced - does something similar to Provenance

   **Insurance**

  7. [Proof of insurance](https://www.insurancejournal.com/news/national/2017/12/27/475346.htm): Insurance companies are currently testing a blockchain solution to provide proof-of-insurance information called RiskBlock.
 Ultimately, when this tool is fully deployed it will help law enforcement, insured and insurers verify insurance coverage in real time and accelerate claims processing.

 **Real Estate**

  8. [Ubiquity](https://www.ubitquity.io/web/index.html): This Software-as-a-Service (Saas) blockchain platform offers a simpler user experience to securely record property information to ensure a clean record of ownership.

  **Charity**

  9. [BitGive](https://www.bitgivefoundation.org/about-us/): This gloabal donation platform leverages Bitcoin and blockchain technology to provide greater transparency to donors by sharing real-time financial and project information.

 **Health Care**

  10. [MedicalChain](https://medicalchain.com/en/): The first healthcare company using blockchain technology to facilitate the storage and utilization of electronic health records in order to deliver a complete telemedicine experience.
 They are real practicing doctors in the UK healthcare structure.

 ***
 ## Part Two
 ### Components of a blockchain